michaeldmcqueen/harrierdesignco/_projects/urban-rural-arch.md

   - image_path: /images/clients/urban-rural/urban-rural-logo.png
     title: Cm.com
 ---
-Brian at Urban Rural Design has designed and managed projects large and small, commercial and residential, in various parts of the country.
-We worked with Brian to create new branding and website to show off their portfolio and show the hide range of experience.
+Brian at Urban Rural Design specializes in a combination of architectural practice and construction administration, he has designed and managed projects large and small, commercial and residential, in various parts of the country.
+We worked with Brian to create new branding and website to show off their portfolio and show the range of experience they have.